-Having a baby is an exciting time.
+Having a baby can be an exciting time.
 It also can be hectic and overwhelming.
-In particular, there is a lot going on in the first hours and days of their life.
+In particular, there is a lot going on in the first hours and days of your baby’s life.
 Your newborn will go through several types of screening tests at the hospital.
-The purpose of newborn screening is to find and treat certain health issues that are not always visible at birth.
+The purpose of newborn screening is to find and treat certain health issues that aren’t always visible at birth.
 Early detection can help prevent or reduce the effects of these conditions.

 Path to improved health